ellipsesynergie/api-response/README.md

 ## Requirements

-The following versions of PHP are supported.
+The following versions of PHP are supported by this version:

-* PHP 7.4+
+&gt;= PHP 7.4

 ### Install in Laravel
 Add this following service provider to your `config/app.php` file.